 A non-deliverable email address.
 Hard bounces, as well as repeated soft bounces, become cleaned addresses.

 Segments are used to create target audiences based on shared data.
 When you create a segment, you'll set conditions to filter contacts based on the information that's available in your list.
 Each segment can include up to five conditions.

 Here's an example: If you want to attract new subscribers to your online store, create a two-condition segment of contacts who signed up in the last 30 days but haven't made a purchase yet.

 After you build the segment, you can target it with a welcome campaign or special offer.

-You can build and save segments to use with email campaigns, ad campaigns, or both.
-If you're working with an email campaign, we'll automatically filter out anyone who isn't eligible to receive email marketing.
+You can build and save segments to use with email, postcard, and ad campaigns.
+If you're working with an email campaign, we'll automatically filter out anyone who isn't subscribed to receive email marketing.